karayabin/universe-snapshot/universe/Ling/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper.md

     - [Where::isNull](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/isNull.md) &ndash; Proxy to the operator method, with a predefined operator of "null".
     - [Where::isNotNull](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/isNotNull.md) &ndash; Proxy to the operator method, with a predefined operator of "is_not_null".
     - [Where::operator](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/operator.md) &ndash; and returns this instance for chaining.
+    - [Where::or](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/or.md) &ndash; Adds an "or" keyword in the query.
+    - [Where::and](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/and.md) &ndash; Adds an "and" keyword in the query.
+    - [Where::openingParenthesis](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/openingParenthesis.md) &ndash; Adds an opening parenthesis in the query.
+    - [Where::op](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/op.md) &ndash; Alias for the openingParenthesis method.
+    - [Where::closingParenthesis](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/closingParenthesis.md) &ndash; Adds a closing parenthesis in the query.
+    - [Where::cp](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/cp.md) &ndash; Alias for the closingParenthesis method.
     - [Where::apply](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/apply.md) &ndash; and appends it to the given query, and update the given markers accordingly.
     - [Where::getConditions](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where/getConditions.md) &ndash; Returns the conditions list.